dynasist/bc-departments/README.md

 # Departments Menu for Business Central

-*Note: This app is mainly for training purposes, covering many aspects and technics of AL development.*
+*Note: This app is intended mainly for internal training purposes, covering many aspects and technics of AL development.*

 Departments menu was a feature of Windows Client (RTC) that is unavailable on the Web Client, now Modern Client.
 This app's aim is to replicate a similar functionality using AL and JavaScript components.

+**Find more details in a related [LinkedIn article](in_progress).**

 ![](./media/li_old_dept.jpg)